DevKarenC/100-days-of-code/README.md

 - [x] Continue the Todo List Project

 **Thoughts**: I went back to Day 6 of JavaScript30 since I wanted to learn about Fetch API, but I learned more regex than fetch in my opinion.
 Regex can be useful in many situations so I'm glad I got additional practice.
 For the Todo list project, I created two classes - one for TodoList and the other for TodoItem.
 I did not make one extend from another class, since I thought those two classes were pretty distinctive and did not require inheritance.
 Perhaps in the future I can refactor code, but that's the idea for now.
 In addition, I reviewed my project features to see how the user would add a todo item and noticed that the user can only add a todo item inside a todo list (i.e. folder of todo items).
 Therefore, I only exported the TodoList class with addTodo method, which creates a new instance of a TodoItem class.
 It takes me some time to plan it out, but it's fun thinking in terms of object oriented programming 👏🏻

+## Day 30: Feb 28, 2021

+**Today's Progress** 👩🏻‍💻

+- [x] JavaScript30 Day 23 (Speech Synthesis)
+- [x] Continue the Todo List Project

+**Thoughts**: There is always a lot to learn in the JavaScript30 lessons, and I have a longer list of what I learned today.
+For example, it's a good idea to look through the YouTube comments to see if anyone else had the similar problem as me, or offered a solution.
+The project did not work for me in Firefox and I thought the feature wasn't supported in the Firefox browser.
+But the browser support table suggested otherwise, and I learned from a comment that I can call `.getVoices()` method on `window.speechSynthesis` and then call the `populateVoices()` method on page load.
+After following another programmer's advice, it worked on both Chrome and Firefox like magic!
+In addition, it's great to learn from how Wes Bos structures his code; he divides functionalities into multiple functions instead of putting everything into one big function.
+Also, I like how we can first test if the callback function is working properly by including a simple `console.log()` inside the function definition to see if we see the text in the console.
+As for the Todo List, I am slowly making progress by adding functionality to the "+ New List" button.